Entertainment in the 16th century

-Aristocratic amusements
+Aristocratic entertainment

 The nobility could commission artisans to entertain them with works of art, music and theatre (Kareti, 1997).
 They would also enjoy or participate in the sports of fencing, falconry, horse riding and hunting; they enjoyed extravagant parties and dances, attended the opera house, and had the best seats in the theater.
 At that time Cricket was also a game associated with the nobility.
 In 1563, Lawrence Humphrey praised the five classic sports of Greece for the nobility – "whirling, leaping, casting the darte, wrestling, running" and derided "dauncing, fayninge to instrumentes, playe at dise, chesse, or tennes."

-Merchant merriment
+Entertainment for merchants

 The middle class of merchants, wrights, inn keepers and the like, would occasionally enjoy the fine arts, for example the theater.
 Blood sports were popular – including bear baiting, bull baiting, dog fighting and cockfighting.
 Travelling troupes of actors entertained the masses.
 Enterprising bards would settle and build theaters – such as William Shakespeare’s Globe Theater (The Old Globe Theater History, 2005) in London.

-Deprived diversions
+Entertainment for the poor

 The poor could rarely afford the theater, generally having to stand as groundlings.
 Executions were seen as a form of entertainment (Alchin, 2005), as was attending public humiliations in the stocks.